-Accidents can happen at any time to any member of a ski touring party and it is important that all members of the party can provide First Aid to someone who has had an accident or been injured – this isn’t just the leader’s responsibility (it may be the leader who has been hurt!).
-In the Alps, help can often be summoned quite quickly by mobile phone and delivered by helicopter; however this isn’t always the case – there may be no phone signal, or the weather may prevent helicopters from flying, so a party must be prepared to be self-reliant.
+Accidents can happen at any time to any member of a ski touring party and all members of the party must be able to provide First Aid to someone who has been injured.
+This isn’t just the leader’s responsibility - it may be the leader who has been hurt!.
+In the Alps, help can often be summoned quite quickly by mobile phone and delivered by helicopter; however this isn’t always the case – there may be no phone signal, or the weather may prevent helicopters from flying.
+A party must be prepared to be self-reliant.
 In remote locations this is obviously even more important.

-Standard First Aid courses often assume that professional help can be quickly on the scene, and training is based around this assumption.
-However, this often isn’t the case whilst ski touring so a REC (Rescue Emergency Care) course geared to a mountain environment may be more appropriate.
+Standard First Aid courses often assume that professional help can quickly reach the scene.
+This often isn’t the case whilst ski touring so a REC (Rescue Emergency Care) course geared to a mountain environment will be more appropriate.

-The Eagle Ski Club normally runs a REC course every year or so (generally in the Autumn) – details will be published in the Programme of UK Events.
+The Eagle Ski Club normally runs a REC course every year or so (generally in the Autumn) – details are published in the Programme of UK Events.
 Similar courses are also provided by the Austrian Alpine Club and the BMC.

-In order to keep the knowledge fresh in your mind for when you need it, it is recommended that such a course is repeated every 3 years.
+In order to keep the knowledge fresh, it is recommended that such a course is repeated every three years.

 Pocket First Aid and Wilderness Medicine by Drs Jim Duff and Ross Anderson